zotonic/zotonic/doc/index.rst

 Reference
 ---------

-A complete overview of all Zotonic components.
+A complete and detailed overview of all Zotonic components.

 .. toctree::
    :maxdepth: 2